lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

-The block diagram above shows how the SPI Device IP converts incoming bit-serialized MOSI data into a valid byte, where the data bit is valid when the chip select signal (CSB) is 0 (active low) and SCK is at positive or negative edge (configurable, henceforth called the “active edge”).
+The block diagram above shows how the SPI Device IP converts incoming bit-serialized MOSI data into a valid byte, where the data bit is valid when the chip select signal (CSB) is 0 (active low) and SCK is at positive or negative edge (configurable, henceforth called the "active edge").
 The bit order within the byte is determined by !!CFG.rx_order configuration register field.
-After a byte is gathered, the interface module writes the byte data into a small FIFO (“RXFIFO”) using SCK.
-It is read out of the FIFO and written into to the buffer SRAM (“DP_SRAM”) using the system bus clock.
+After a byte is gathered, the interface module writes the byte data into a small FIFO ("RXFIFO") using SCK.
+It is read out of the FIFO and written into to the buffer SRAM ("DP_SRAM") using the system bus clock.
 If RXFIFO is full, this is an error condition and the interface module discards the byte.

-The interface module also serializes data from the small transmit FIFO (“TXFIFO”) and shifts it out on the MISO pin when CSB is 0 and SCK is at the active edge.
+The interface module also serializes data from the small transmit FIFO ("TXFIFO") and shifts it out on the MISO pin when CSB is 0 and SCK is at the active edge.
 The bit order within the byte can be configured with configuration register field !!CFG.tx_order.
-It is expected that software has prepared TX data as per the SPI Flash or general Firmware Mode described in the “Defining Firmware Mode” section above.
+It is expected that software has prepared TX data as per the SPI Flash or general Firmware Mode described in the "Defining Firmware Mode" section above.
 But because SCK is not under the control of software or the device (it is driven by the external SPI host), it is possible that there is no data ready in the TXFIFO when chip select becomes active and the interface needs to send data on the MISO pin.
 Either software has not